neijrr/nextcloud_passwords_handbook_ru/Administrators/Administrative-Settings.md

 If the installation with NPM fails, try `sudo npm install --global pageres-cli@4.1.0 --unsafe-perm`.

 **Browshot** offers 100 free screenshots per month.
-The api offers HTTPS by default, you can view all screenshots in your account and you can buy additional screenshots if needed.
+The api offers HTTPS by default, you can view the screenshots in your account and you can buy additional screenshots as you need.
+Passwords will check your account and use free screenshots if possible.
+(Instance 27 is used for desktop and instance 67 for mobile.)
+If your account balance allows it, passwords will use premium instances if no free screenshots are left.
+(Instance 58 is used for desktop and instance 275 for mobile.)
-If you want to use a premium/different instance, you have to set the config keys `service/preview/bws/mobile` and `service/preview/bws/desktop` manually.
+You can specify the premium instance to use with the config keys `service/preview/bws/mobile` and `service/preview/bws/desktop` manually.
-By default, instance 27 is used for desktop instance 67 for mobile.

 **screenshotlayer** offers 100 free screenshots per month.
 If you need more, you have to buy a subscription.